Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: The main result

 \begin{cor} Let $k \geq 2$ and $a_1, \cdots,a_k$ be distinct non-negative integers and $\theta \in \R$.
 Then

 \end{cor} \begin{proof} This follows by taking $f(x)=\textrm{pr}_{a_1}(x) \cdots \textrm{pr}_{a_k}(x)$, for $x \in X_{\A_2}$. \end{proof}

-\begin{rem} The following is a recent result due to R. Murty \& A. Vatwani \cite{MV}, (which can be viewed as a generalization of Davenport's estimate), was a motivation for our proof.
-We mention that our `non- quantitative' version of their result can be obtained by only `dynamical systems' arguments.
+\begin{rem} This corollary can be viewed as a `non-quantitative version' of a recent result due to R. Murty \& A. Vatwani \cite{MV}, (which is a generalization of Davenport's estimate \cite{Da}).
+We emphasize that the above result relies only on ergodic and dynamical arguments. \end{rem}